kkkamur07/food103seg-calories/reports/README.md

 >
 > Answer:

-*Krrish*: One of our biggest struggles was making the CI/CD pipelines work reliably.
+**Krrish (12934480):** One of our biggest struggles was making the CI/CD pipelines work reliably.
 The GitHub Actions workflow often failed due to a single task or dependency, forcing us to sift through logs and try multiple fixes.
 This trial-and-error process consumed significant time.
 We also had to monitor our build minutes closely—spending around $20 of GitHub Actions credits and constantly worrying about going over budget.

 Another issue was Docker containerization.
 Connecting backend and frontend services during cloud deployment was challenging, especially since GCP didn’t expose multiple ports.
 Minor config errors broke communication between services.
 We resolved these problems by breaking tasks into smaller steps, relying on documentation, and collaborating to debug issues quickly.
 ___

-*Alisha* : Deploying the API with BentoML was unexpectedly difficult.
+**Alisha (13023958):** Deploying the API with BentoML was unexpectedly difficult.
 The Docker container failed repeatedly due to missing dependencies—especially PyTorch.
 I tried multiple fixes: manually installing torch, updating bento.yaml and requirements.txt, and tweaking Docker settings, but the container still failed.

 Eventually, I switched to FastAPI, which was already part of our stack.
 Deploying to Google Cloud Run with FastAPI worked smoothly—dependencies resolved correctly and the service scaled well.
 ___

-*Akshata* : Writing effective unit tests for the data pipeline and model training was tough.
-Many tests failed initially, and debugging was slow—especially when mocking tools like wandb, logging, and visualization libraries.
+**Akshata(13032143):** Writing effective unit tests for the data pipeline and model training was tough.
+Many tests failed initially, and debugging was time consumer due to mocking like wandb, logging, and visualization libraries & sheer number of files to debug.
 I eventually implemented full mocking for wandb to prevent unintended logging.

 On the frontend, displaying input and predicted images side by side was another challenge.
 It required several layout and styling iterations to ensure clean, consistent alignment.
 ___

-*Astha* : I faced issues integrating Weights & Biases (WandB) with Hydra.
+**Astha (13021609):** I faced issues integrating Weights & Biases (WandB) with Hydra.
 During sweeps, WandB couldn't override parameters from Hydra config files.
 To fix this, I wrote a wandb_runner.py script to map WandB sweep arguments to Hydra-compatible overrides, along with a separate wandb_sweep.yaml config.

 Another issue was integrating profiling.
 When enabled, WandB would stop after 10 batches.
 I added flags init_wandb and enable_profile, allowing profiling for just the first few batches without affecting full training runs.